YangDrYang/orbDetHOUSE/README.md

 Running:

-- the repo includes an executable compiled for MacBook Intel
+- the repo includes an executable compiled for MacBook Intel Core i7
 - parameters can be set using the yaml files in the yamls directory
 - by default the program will read the "config.yaml" file, however you can provide an argument to read a different yaml file